FlyTulane

 Tips for efficient annotation

 Save often and work in short passes.
 Use the opacity slider to check edits against the base image.
 Use arrow keys to quickly move between frames.
-Assign yourself a segment or tile before editing so your changes are saved.
+Assign yourself a segment before editing so your changes are saved.